TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 \* It's like the Quantum Realm from Ant-Man but with *a lot more meetings*.

-## Whose bandwagon am I shamelessly jumping onto?
+## Upon whose bandwagon am I jumping?

 Why - Dave Thomas's of course...
-He famously\* declared "[Agile is dead](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp)" in 2015, and that opened the door for a great many others to jump through.
-A large cohort of these folks seem to be computer programmers who don't like meetings (more in the next one), but it also struck a chord with Dave's fellow dignitaries of the agilista community - particularly the Scrummy ones, who walked out (Dave says).
+He famously\* declared "[Agile is dead](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp)" in 2015, and that opened a door that a great many others have jumped through.
+A large cohort of these folks seem to be computer programmers who don't like meetings (more in the [next one](./Agile_AntiPatterns.md)), but it also stirred up a good few of Dave's fellow manifesto signatories and fellow travellers.

+\* Famously *for a computer programmer* - Dave's not Taylor Swift, exactly.
+Indeed he's not even Sue Pollard.
+But his talk has had 1.4 million views.

-Dave's most elegant point concerns the difference between:
+Dave made an elegant point concerning the difference between:

 * **"Small-a-agility":** where agile remains an adjective, i.e. something describing behaviour.
 * **"Capital-A-Agile":** which is a noun, i.e. something you can package up into a certified training course and sell to people.

-I like this concept so I'm going to steal it for these articles.
+I like this distinction so I'm going to steal it for these articles.
 I'm also going to refer to the [update he's started giving](https://youtu.be/bEMg9XXIcew?si=WMmJucZFqZma3xt0) to the original talk, too.

-\* Famously *for a computer programmer* - Dave's not Taylor Swift, exactly.
-Indeed he's not even Sue Pollard.
-But his talk has had 1.4 million views.

 ## Does *anyone* remember the point?

-The OG agilistas Allen Holub and Dave Farley\* [get near to the point](https://youtu.be/hxXmTnb3mFU?t=665) - Dave talks about small-a-agility "opening up infinite possibilities" as opposed to being "fundamentally constrained" by big-design-up-front.
-But it's not the *agility* that opens-up infinite possibilities, and "waterfall approaches" can't and don't ever *actually* constrain you.
+The OG agilistas Allen Holub and Dave Farley\* [get not quite but near to the point](https://youtu.be/hxXmTnb3mFU?t=665) - Dave F talks about small-a-agility "opening up infinite possibilities" as opposed to being "fundamentally constrained" by big-design-up-front.
+But that's not quite it: it's not the *agility* that opens-up infinite possibilities, and "waterfall approaches" can't and don't ever *actually* constrain you.

 Working in the Digital Realm *causes* these endless, frictionless possibilities, which no amount of up-front-design can cope with.
 Designs and concepts in the Digital Realm refuse to remain fixed.
-Even the most detailed of design drawings will get diddled with as soon as you try and implement it, and even assuming you get close, it won't be long before you've tweaked the implementation out of step with the design; purely *because you can*, and you'll interpret it differently to the intention.
+Even the clearest design drawing will get diddled with as soon as you try and implement it, and even assuming you get close, it won't be long before you've tweaked the implementation out of step with the design; *because you can*, and coding itself mediates your interpretation, and so there will always been at least some variation from the intention.

 Small-a-agility was originally conceived as a *defence mechanism to cope with all this*.
-This is what we have lost sight of, because once you *can* defend yourself against the chaos, you also gain loads of advantages.
-People focus on those because it's where the promise of money sits - but understanding how it helps with the pitfalls is an easier first step to take.
+This is what we have lost sight of, because once you *can* defend yourself against the chaos of infinite possibilities, you also gain loads of advantages from being able to ride it out.
+People focus on those advantages because it's where the promise of money sits - but understanding how an aile approach helps with the pitfalls is an easier first step to take.

 \* I'll probably refer to Dave Farley a lot in these articles.
 Just in case you don't know, Dave co-wrote [Continuous Delivery](https://martinfowler.com/books/continuousDelivery.html); a strong candidate for being **the** Bible of small-a-agile software engineering.